lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 6. If you're installing Linux on a device that has a touchscreen, such as the CHromebook Pixel or the HP Chromebook 11 G5 EE, enter the following to install touch support with the xfce desktop:

        sudo sh -e ~/Downloads/crouton -t touch,xfce
 7. Optional: you can encrypt your desktop with the optional `-e` flag, since Developer Mode weakens the security of the Chromebook.
-See the [Crouton Github site](https://github.com/dnschneid/crouton/blob/master/README.md) for more information about encryption. <br><br> AT this point your computer will install crouton and Ubuntu.
-Depending on the speed of yuor machine and intrenet conenction, this may take 20 - 30 minutes.<br><br> When the install is complete, it will ask you for a username and password for the new Ubuntu installation.
+See the [Crouton Github site](https://github.com/dnschneid/crouton/blob/master/README.md) for more information about encryption. <br><br> At this point your computer will install crouton and Ubuntu.
+Depending on the speed of your machine and intrenet conenction, this may take 20 - 30 minutes.<br><br> When the install is complete, it will ask you for a username and password for the new Ubuntu installation.
 This userid will have administrator rights, so it's important to guard the userid and password carefully. <br><br>
 8. Once installation is complete, enter the following command if you've installed xfce as your desktop environment.

        sudo startxfce4
 9. If you installed Unity as your desktop, enter the following command to start the desktop.

        sudo startunity

 If you've installed Unity, the desktop will look similar to this.